 Studied law at Trinity Hall, Cambridge, to which he was admitted on Nov 1, 1757.
 He became a lawyer at Lincoln's Inn, London, and a fellow of the Society of Antiquaries.1 In the early 1800s Claxton had built Shirley House, near Croydon, Surrey, which was designed by architect John Shaw (1776-1832).2 The site is now home to the Trinity School.

 Claxton was, at some time, a close friend of William Temple.

 Claxton died at Bath on March 4, 1811.3

 Boswell was introduced to Claxton by Temple, who knew him from Cambridge, on May 15, 1763.
-Apparently they took a liking to each other, and met occasionally whenever Boswell was in London for the years to come.
-At some point Boswell even borrowed a wig and gown from Claxton.
+Apparently, they took a liking to each other and met occasionally whenever Boswell was in London for the years to come.
+At one point, Boswell even borrowed a wig and gown from Claxton.